-Students understand that caring — including the virtues of compassion, kindness, benevolence, altruism, charity, generosity and sharing — is the heart of ethics and they strive to demonstrate a concern for the well-being of others by displaying compassion for those in pain or need by providing support in the form of donations and/or personal service.
+Students understand that caring — including the virtues of compassion, kindness, benevolence, altruism, charity, generosity, and sharing — is the heart of ethics and they strive to demonstrate a concern for the well-being of others by displaying compassion for those in pain or need by providing support in the form of donations and/or personal service.

-- It is important to show care and concern for others.
+- show care and concern for others.

-- I have to show concern for others’ well–being.
+- show concern for others’ well–being.

-- I should act compassionately and with empathy.
+- act compassionately and with empathy.

 - Be engaged in service–based projects.